sony/nnabla-examples/object-detection/centernet/README.md

 ## Training

 ### Availble pre-trained backbone networks.
-To use the pre-trained backbone weights, download the weight file corresponding to the model configuration and locate under the directory you specify by `pretrained_model_dir` in the `--train-config` file.
+To use the pre-trained backbone weights, download the weight file corresponding to the model configuration and locate under the directory you specify by `pretrained_model_dir` in the `--config_file` file.

 For example, if you want to use a pretrained weight file for DLAv0 with 34 layers for mixed precision training (NHWC memory layout), you can download it as following.
 It will locate the file in `weights/backbone` (default location of pretrained weights specified in YAML config files.).